 Given the nature of music, performance is at the heart of out Music programs.
 Multiple events and series run throughout the year bringing artists from across the nation and across the globe.
-Take a look at the Music Calendar for student practices, performances, and important dates.

-Musical Arts Series – 48th Season
+Musical Arts Series – 49th Season

+The 2021-2022 Musical Arts Series will host all the performances in-person and have an audience present in the Recital Hall.
 All concerts are free to the public.
 Thank you to our sponsors and donors, without whom this series would not be possible.
 Special thanks goes to the National Endowment for the Arts, Oklahoma Arts Council, Steger Piano Institute, and the Clark and Wanda Bass Foundation.

 Consider being a part of the Musical Arts Series by becoming a donor.
-Contact Dr. Catalin Dima at firstname.lastname@example.org or call 580-745-2096 for more information.
+Contact Dr. Catalin Dima at firstname.lastname@example.org or call 580-745-3330 for more information.